 Chambers USA has recognized Karen in the area of Employee Benefits and Compensation, and is seen by several clients as one of the leading practitioners in the state.
 A client says, “Karen does excellent work, she is flawless and attentive.
 She was always on top of the matter and did everything smoothly and quickly.
 She pursued it with diligence and great success.”
-Best Lawyers in America® named Karen 2017 Employee Benefits “Lawyer of the Year” in Albuquerque.
+Best Lawyers in America® named Karen 2017 and 2021 Employee Benefits “Lawyer of the Year” in Albuquerque.
 She is Chair of the firm’s Benefits/ Investments Committee, and is a shareholder in the firm’s Albuquerque office.

 Before joining Modrall Sperling, Karen worked as in-house counsel for an international life insurance company, as director of benefits and counsel for a large healthcare organization, and in private practice in California and Albuquerque.
 She clerked on the Ninth Circuit Court of Appeals for the Honorable Judge Harry Pregerson.

 Loyola Law School, J.D., 1982, summa cum laude, Member, Loyola Law Review, Aggeler Award; Hornbook Award, St. Thomas More Law Honor Society, and Alpha Sigma Nu

 University of Southern California, M.S. in Gerontology, 1977

 Pitzer College, B.A. in Psychology, 1975

 U.S. District Court for the Central District of California

 U.S. Court of Appeals for the Ninth Circuit